UN Biodiversity Negotiations

 Through the GBF, countries are now committed to ambition actions commensurate with the scale of this biodiversity crisis.
 The goals and targets set the trajectory for creating the transformational change needed to ensure that biodiversity loss is halted and reversed by 2030.

-The GBF was agreed as a package, the components of which are detailed below.
+The GBF was agreed as a package — it includes:

-1. 4 Global Goals: Four long-term outcome-oriented Goals towards achievement of the 2050 Vision for Biodiversity
+1. 4 Global Goals: Four long-term outcome-oriented goals toward achieving the 2050 Vision for Biodiversity

-2. 23 Targets: 23 action-oriented Targets for urgent action over the decade to 2030, which together, will enable achievement of 2050 goals
+2. 23 Targets: 23 action-oriented targets for urgent action through 2030, which together, will help achieve the 2050 goals

-4. Monitoring Framework: High-level ‘headline indicators” to capture the overall scope of the Goals and Targets and ad-hoc technical advisory group established to refine the monitoring framework prior to COP16
+4. Monitoring Framework: High-level ‘headline indicators” to capture the overall scope of the goals and targets and ad-hoc technical advisory group established to refine the monitoring framework prior to COP16 in 2024

-5. Implementation Mechanism: Guidance and timeline for updating/revising National biodiversity strategies and action plans (NBSAPs) by COP16 (2024), and national reports in 2026 and 2029
+5. Implementation Mechanism: Guidance and timeline for updating and revising the National Biodiversity Strategies and Action Plans (NBSAPs) by COP16 (2024), and national reports in 2026 and 2029

 6. Digital sequence information: Multilateral fund for the equitable sharing of benefits from digital sequence information on genetic resources, to be finalized at COP16 in 2024